This post may include affiliate links; see our disclosure policy.

 What is orgeat syrup?

 Orgeat is a nutty almond syrup with hints of citrus and flowers (pronounced or-ZHAAT).
-We do recommend buying it for this recipe: there’s no substitute for a proper Mai Tai.
+I do recommend buying it for this recipe: there’s no substitute for a proper Mai Tai.
 At around $10 a bottle, it’s worth adding to your bar.

 It’s also great in other cocktails like the Japanese Cocktail and Trinidad Sour.